 Week 1: Situation Assessment

-- Analyze existing patient satisfaction data
+- Analyze existing operational experience data

-- Review complaint records
+- Review operational complaint records (front desk, billing, environment)

-- Evaluate Google reviews
+- Evaluate Google reviews for operational themes

 Week 2: Feedback System

-- Open Customer Echo account
+- Open a Customer Echo account (operational scope only)

-- Set up post-visit survey flow
+- Set up the post-visit operational survey flow

-- Start NPS measurement
+- Start NPS measurement as a general loyalty metric

-- Place QR codes or tablets
+- Place QR codes or tablets at checkout

 Week 3: Quick Improvements

-- Staff communication training
+- Front-desk communication training

-- Signage improvement
+- Signage and wayfinding improvements

 - Google review response process